How to build a Web scraper with Node.js

 Update the scraper() method inside the file scraper.ts

-Run the code, wait for the execution to complete, then check out your database to ensure the data have been inserted as expected.
+Wait for the execution to complete and check out your database to ensure the data have been inserted as expected.

 Note: The unique constraint is not applied to the language name because there are programming languages with the same name as Short Code.
-I don't know if it is a mistake, but for now, in Wikipedia, we trust.
+I don't know if it is a mistake, but for now, in Wikipedia, we trust ๐Ÿ˜„.

-The final part is to create a route /languages to retrieve programming languages stored in the database.
-Let's add the code below to the file index.ts.
+The final part is to create a route "/languages" to retrieve programming languages stored in the database.

 app.get('/languages', async (req, res) => {